1. About

 Note

-It will probably not work if you use any streaming service provider.
+This feature only works with plain Icecast and Shoutcast servers.
+It will probably not work if you use any streaming service provider. |

-16. The BUTT agent (Windows only)
+19. The BUTT agent (Windows only)

 Version 0.1.29 has introduced the little helper tool called BUTT agent.